Full might of Israel lays seige to Gaza as battles with Hamas rage on

 This sparked a humanitarian crisis even before this latest war erupted.
 Mahmoud Shalabi, acting director of UK based Medical Aid for Palestinians charity, said the current restrictions already means nearly half the essential drug list is missing.

-The Gaza health ministry said on Monday that at least 493 Palestinians have been killed in Israeli strikes since Saturday, including dozens in airstrikes on Jabalia refugee cmpa on Monday.
+The Gaza health ministry said on Monday that at least 680 Palestinians have been killed in Israeli strikes since Saturday, including dozens in airstrikes on Jabalia refugee camp.

 “A full siege would be a catastrophic we already only have three or four hours of electricity a day, water comes every once every 3 days, we lack antibiotics, saline even disposable medical gloves,” Mr Shalabi told The Independent from Gaza City.